squarebells/awsw-premonition/README.md

 # AwSW-Premonition
 A sequel to EvilChaosKnight's A Solitary Mind.
+Takes place in a timeline after ASM's ending A.

 ### Requirements:
  + Magmalink by jakzie2